syncbible/sync.bible/CONTRIBUTING.md

 If you’d like to contribute code, first, you will need to run sync.bible locally.
 Here is the short version:

 1. Make sure you have git, node and npm installed
-2. Clone this repository locally with git@github.com:syncbible/syncbible.git
+2. Clone this repository locally with git@github.com:syncbible/sync.bible.git
-3. Execute npm start to install packages and start the server
+3. Execute npm i to install packages
+4. Execute npm run dev to start the dev server
-4. Open http://localhost:7777 in your browser.
+5. Open http://localhost:7777 in your browser.
 I find it best to work in Firefox in private mode to avoid caching issues.

 ## Pull Requests